wp-graphql/wp-graphql-woocommerce/docs/using-product-data.md

+---
+title: "Using Product Data with WooGraphQL"
+description: "Learn how to efficiently fetch and use product data in your headless WooCommerce application using WooGraphQL and WPGraphQL for a seamless shopping experience."
+keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL, product data, headless, shopping experience"
+author: "Geoff Taylor"
+---

 # Using Product Data

 In this guide, we will implement the Single Product page using the provided GraphQL query and the JSON result.
 We will display the product's `name`, `description`, `price`, `regularPrice`, `attributes`, `width`, `height`, `length`, and `weight`.
 Additionally, we will prepare a section for cart options like desired quantity and an Add to Cart button.